daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-08-23-Gametogenesis-January 2022-DNA-RNA-Extractions.md

 | 11             | ACR-464   | 13.8            | 13.8            | RNA         |
 | 12             | ACR-465   | 13.2            | 13              | RNA         |

+**We noticed that the RNA quantity for sample 431 was not detected, this could mean that there was possible contamination during the extraction process, or prior issues when the sample was taken that may have caused this.
+This sample will need to re-extracted and troubleshooted.**

 ### DNA Quality
 If DNA quantity is sufficient (typically >10 ng/µL) follow the PPP Agarose Gel [Protocol](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/Gel-Protocol/) to determine DNA quality.
 "Good" DNA should form a distinct band a the very top of the gel.
 See example below: